 Posted on July 3, 2018 by Jenn Zatopek

 Recently, I have been told that I push people away and that I have to let people in and be vulnerable.
-But, quite frankly, when I have let certain people in I get the shit kicked out of me.
-In the past, I have taken the risk of being vulnerable, revealing my somewhat insane past, only to have been abandoned by friends and parents.
-In fact, when I told one of my friends that my mother assaulted me, she stopped calling and pushed me away.
-At the time, it only reinforced the lie that because of where I come from I am not worthy of love and belonging.
+But, quite frankly, when I have let certain people in to my life, I have become deeply hurt.
+In the past, I have taken the risk of being vulnerable, revealing parts of my troubled past with others, only to lose relationships.

 This is what you do: you find the people who are kind, loving, responsive, and accepting of you.
 You make time to take care of your own exquisite, lovely, playful, joyful and delightful self and continue to buck the traditional notion that one must have a relationship with family as the standard parents, aunts and uncles, cousins and whatnot.
 You forgive yourself for indulging in darkness for decades while recognizing that it makes sense, given what you went through.
 You find compassion for yourself.